Gravitational Multipoles in Five Dimensions: Acknowledgments

 \section{Acknowledgments}

 We would like to thank I. Bena, P. Cano, T. Li, and T. Shiromizu for interesting discussions.
+We also thank Claudio Gambino, Paolo Pani, and Fabio Riccioni, authors of \cite{Gambino:2024uge}, for bringing to our attention our oversight of the ``stress multipoles'' in our analysis; v2 of this paper indicates the places in which these multipoles would feature.
 D.R.M. is supported by Odysseus grant G0H9318N of FWO Vlaanderen.
 This work is also partially supported by the KU Leuven C1 grant ZKD1118 C16/16/005.